Mary Healy (zoologist)

-Healy was director of the zoo since December 1999.
+SUNY Binghamton.
 Her career began as a bird keeper for the Riverbanks Zoo in South Carolina.
+She was a traditional zookeeper, and later worked for Walt Disney World.
+Healy was director of the Sacramento Zoo starting in December 1999.

+Healy was also the president of the California Association of Zoos and Aquariums.
 The Sacramento Business Journal awarded Healy the Women Who Mean Business award in 2013.

 She died of a cerebral aneurysm and heart attack at the age of 61 on a trip to the Galápagos Islands.